Simple Ham and Cheese Quiche

 1 candy corn

 Soften cream cheese and cheddar cheese.
-Cream the cream cheese and add in the shredded cheddar.
-I do this all my hand but if you have a food processor it would probably go faster.
-I stir and “cream” until both cheeses are thoroughly mixed together.
-Then I pop this mixture into a piece of plastic wrap and form it into a ball.
-At this point it goes into the refrigerator for a few hours to firm it up.
+Cream the cream cheese and add in the shredded cheddar until thoroughly mixed together.
+Set it on plastic wrap and form it into a ball.
+Wrap it up and refrigerate for a few hours to firm it up.

 Take it out of the fridge and roll in chopped nuts being careful to keep the nice round shape.